artiso-solutions/adsd-hotel/README.md

 The UI will communicate with a backing [gateway](https://docs.microsoft.com/en-us/azure/architecture/patterns/gateway-aggregation) in order to interact with the services.

 The gateway will use a series of [ambassadors](https://docs.microsoft.com/en-us/azure/architecture/patterns/ambassador) provided by each service in order to reduce the platform and schema coupling.<br/>
-The results will be aggregated into a generic structure [(scatter-gather)](https://www.enterpriseintegrationpatterns.com/patterns/conversation/Aggregator.html), sent back as a response and then interpreted by specific UI components, also owned by the services.
+The results will be aggregated into a generic structure, sent back as a response and then interpreted by specific UI components, also owned by the services.

 ![UI composition diagram](assets/images/ui-diagram.png)